gchq/stroom-content/source/template-pipelines/README.md

 ## Search Extraction

+### Compatibility

+This version of the pipeline is not compatible with any versions of Stroom up to and including `v7.0.x` as these do not support Rules From Dashboards alerting functionality.
+It is important that you do not import it into incompatible versions of Stroom.

+### Description

 A _Search Extraction_ pipeline is used in a Dashboard query that uses an Index.
 If the fields used in the Dashboard Table are not present in the Index then the whole event XML record will need to be retrieved from the Stream Store.
 To display the data in the XML event it must first be converted into a form suitable for use by the Table, given that XML can be highly hierarchical while the Table is a very flat structure.

+### Basic/Interactive Use

+It is typical to inherit from this pipeline in order to form hierarchical XML event data into a form suitable for display within a table on a dashboard.

 Pipelines inheriting from this will require an XSLT to translate from the event-logging format into XML conforming to the [records XML Schema](./core-xml-schemas.md#records).

+### Alerting Use

+Stroom versions `7.1.x` and later provide Rules from Dashboard functionality.
+Whilst evaluating and generating alerts, Stroom runs the Search Extraction pipeline associated with the dashboard.

+Alerts are initially created as `<records>` XML format.
+These are transformed into `<Detections>` XML by an XSLT filter step within this pipeline.
+The XSLT used is also provided within this content pack:  [`Alert To Detection`](#alert-to-detection)

 ## Standard Raw Extraction